Justynooi/justynooi/README.md

 <img align="right" alt="Coding" width="300" height="150" src="https://www.lambdatest.com/resources/images/news24.gif">

 Hello!
 My name is Kwan Tien Ooi (Justyn Ooi) and I am a Software Engineer.
 <br>I am a versatile programmer, quick to adapt to any given situation.
+I am
-<br>I am proficient in full-stack development, but my strength lies in
+<br>proficient in full-stack development, but my strength lies in back-end
-<br>back-end development.
-I am skilled in object-oriented programming,
+<br>development.
+I am skilled in object-oriented programming, data structures,
-<br>data structures, algorithm design, UX/UI, and human computer interaction
+<br>algorithm design, UX/UI, and human computer interaction concepts.
+I studied
-<br>concepts.
-I studied at UC Davis where I majored in Computer Science.
+<br>at UC Davis where I majored in Computer Science.
+My favorite project would
-<br>My favorite project would have to be our submission into the HackCWRU
+<br>have to be our submission into the HackCWRU 2022 hackathon where our project
-<br>2022 hackathon where our project won first place for FinTech Track.
+<br>won first place for FinTech Track.
+I am always open to collaborating on new
-<br>I am always open to collaborating on new projects so please reach out to me!
+<br>projects so please reach out to me!

 ## Languages:
 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)